 Water drops are one of the most ubiquitous of naturally occurring elements.
 They are like tiny liquid prisms that can capture light and reflections.
 The very fact that they are so common and so small does nothing to detract from the inherent majestic beauty of a single drop of water.

 For something so simple in nature, they are remarkably difficult to accurately reproduce in digital artwork.
 Instead of trying to reproduce the shape and randomness of them, it's much easier to capture the effect and use it as an assortment of custom brushes in Adobe Photoshop.
-This Quick Tip will show you exactly how to do that.
+This water drop brush Photoshop tutorial will show you exactly how to do that.

 The materials required for this project are very simple:

 - a small pane of glass (I removed this one from a medium-sized picture frame)